Mercury13/unicodia-sesh/README.md

 **In a nutshell:** it is a Unicode 17 font for Egyptian hieroglyphs based on JSesh.
 - The nicest JSesh based font ever.
 Why — see below.
-- The second coverage among free and semi-free fonts.
-The first is NewGardiner, it does not support 568 extended characters by policy.
+- The widest coverage among free and semi-free fonts.
+The only catch: 568 NewGardiner’s tofu are extended (refuses by policy), and all UnicodiaSesh’s tofu are core.

 In my humble software called Unicodia, it was just a “gag font” for Egyptian hieroglyphs.
 Even in that state it was taken to various sites.
 But when I started to check/fix existing glyphs and draw new, it became clear that it might be the new standard for Egyptian font: at the moment of writing, more than 1’000 hieroglyphs are modified.